trevorsandy/ai-suite/README.md

 ## 📜 License

-This project (originally created by the n8n team, link at the top of the README) is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project (originally curated by the n8n team, then Cole Medin, links at the top of the README) is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.